jordens/bullseye/README.rst

 (http://damien.douxchamps.net/ieee1394/libdc1394/) or libflycapture2
 (http://www.ptgrey.com/support/downloads/download.asp)
 are suitable for laser beam profiling.
-That includes a lot of good and affordable firewire and USB cameras from several diffeent manufacturers (http://damien.douxchamps.net/ieee1394/cameras/).
+That includes a lot of good and affordable firewire and USB cameras from several different manufacturers (http://damien.douxchamps.net/ieee1394/cameras/).

 There are a few limitations: